 Legal Requirements and Regulations

-- Only authorized persons can legally deal in gold
+- Only authorized persons may legally trade in gold

-Operating outside licensed channels exposes buyers to legal and financial risk.
+Operating outside licensed channels can lead to financial loss, delays, or regulatory penalties.

 Pricing of Gold in Zambia